Merkoba/Meltdown/README.md

 `/locket joe what ice cream does he like?`

 These can be using commands that fetch date or profile information.

 ---

+## Keywords <a name="keywords"></a>

+There are some keywords that you can use in commands, the input, or system prompt.

+---